cleveyeo/wego_carpark/README.md

 "-p" is to specify user's password.
 ## 4) Approach taken
+* Assumption
+    * Latitude & Longtitude inputted are in usable format without the need for conversion
 * Downloaded Carpark Information CSV file and developed rake task to load data to database.
     * Convert of latitude & longtitude SVY21 format to more widely used format (Used 'SVY21' API')
         ```